workwithgagandeepsaluja/Dashboard/SETUP.md

 3. Open the dashboard, click the **⚙** button in the top bar.
 4. Mode = **Sheet link** → paste the URL.
-5. *(Recommended)* type your tab names in the **Tab names** box, comma separated — e.g. `KPIs, Training Sessions, Interns, Guest Reviews`.
+5. *(Recommended)* type your tab names in the **Tab names** box, comma separated — e.g. `KPIs, Training Sessions, Interns Roster, Intern Demand, Guest Reviews`.
 6. **Save & connect.**

 The setting is remembered in the browser.
 To bake the link into the file permanently,